 Because of the additional exemptions and credits available, it’s often financially advantageous for you to include your children or other dependents on your US tax for expats as a way to reduce your tax liability.
 To be claimed as a dependent, one must pass the requirements as a qualifying child or relative, in addition to the dependent requirements – one of which is to either be a US citizen or national, or a resident of the US, Mexico or Canada.
 There are also exceptions for adopted children.
 So, how can you save on taxes by including your children?
 Read on.

-- Child and Dependent Care Credit – This is a dollar-for-dollar reduction in the amount of tax for expats paid, up to $600 per child.
-It can be taken if you paid for child care expenses for a qualifying child in order for you to work or look for work.
+- Child and Dependent Care Credit – This credit can be taken if you paid for child care expenses for a qualifying child in order for you to work or look for work.
 There are certain limitations regarding taking this credit in addition to other expat tax credits, deductions and exclusions, so take the time to review these considerations before opting to take this credit.

 - Education Credit – If you have a college student who attends an eligible institution, you may be able to claim up to $10,000 in tax credits, which might even lead to a refund!
 An eligible institution is one that participates in the US Federal Student Aid Program, and can provide you a Form 1098-T on which to report tuition and fees.